 If Tesla were profitable and flowing cash in, this would not even be possibility.
 Sure, it would be much more attractive acquisition as a profitable company, but it would also be much more expensive.
 Business acquirers tend to favor businesses they can acquire for a reasonable price.
 Tesla has captured consumer imagination by single-handedly (almost) taking the EV industry thus far.
 And the Elon factor is constantly at work.

 However, at this time the company is looking at possibly running out of cash before the year is over if it is not able to ramp up the Model 3 production to 5000 units per day soon.
 Musk has clearly stated that he is not in favor of going for additional external funding.

 There are several things that have to come together for Tesla to start making sense as a strategic acquisition for Ford or GM or frankly, any of the Auto majors, domestic or overseas.

-See also: stock market for kids
+See also: investing for beginners

 Price is Not Right